Deformation theory of scalar-flat K\"ahler ALE surfaces: Deformations of scalar-flat K ahler metrics

 Define $\bar\partial^{\#}f = g_0^{i,\bar{j}}\bar\partial_j f$.
 Also by direct calculation, Clearly then, when $\omega_0$ is scalar-flat, $L(f) = - (\bar\partial\bar\partial^{\#})^*(\bar\partial\bar\partial^{\#})(f)$, see \cite{LeBrun_Simanca}.

-The following lemma shows that the linearized mapping is surjective. \begin{lemma} For $0<\epsilon\ll 1$, $k \geq 4$, $L$ is surjective. \end{lemma} \begin{proof} Obviously, $L$ is an elliptic operator, and the indicial roots of $L$ are the integers.
+The following lemma shows that the linearized mapping is surjective.
+This can also be interpreted as the nondegeneracy of the Futaki invariant, see \cite{FutakiLNIM} and \cite[Section~3.2]{LeBrun_Simanca}. \begin{lemma} For $0<\epsilon\ll 1$, $k \geq 4$, $L$ is surjective. \end{lemma} \begin{proof} Obviously, $L$ is an elliptic operator, and the indicial roots of $L$ are the integers.
 Consequently, by standard weighted space theory, $L$ is Fredholm since $\delta$ is non-integral~\cite{LockhartMcOwen}.

 Let $f\in \ker(L^*)$, then $f = O(r^{-\epsilon})$ and $(\bar\partial\bar\partial^{\#})^*(\bar\partial\bar\partial^{\#})f=0$.
 Since

 integrating by parts, It follows that $\bar\partial\bar\partial^{\#} f = 0$, so $\bar\partial^{\#} f$ is a holomorphic vector field on $X$ which has a decay rate of $-(\epsilon-1)$, and Proposition \ref{p2.5} then implies that $\bar\partial^{\#} f = 0$.
 Since $f$ is a real-valued function, $f$ must be constant; but since $f=O(r^{-\epsilon})$, we have $f \equiv 0$.
 We have shown that $\ker(L^*) = \{0\}$, so $L$ is surjective. \end{proof}